marilius12/taxes/pages/lowest-tax-countries.md

 # Lowest tax countries

-These are countries with tax rates in the single-digits and low-to-mid teens.
+These are the countries with tax rates in the single-digits and low-to-mid teens.

 ## Table of Contents